Remote Learning Support

 Online Collaboration Strategies and Tools

-The first step is to choose one or more ways for the students to connect with each other to share ideas and documents, and to complete the group project.
+The first step is to choose one or more ways for the students to connect with each other, to share ideas and documents, and to complete the group project.
 Base your choice on team members’ ability to access the technology or software.
-If students are not familiar and comfortable working with whatever tools or platform you choose, you will want to demonstrate how it is done and let them practice with you.
+If students are not familiar with and comfortable working with the tools or platform you choose, you will want to demonstrate how it is done and let them practice with you.

 Communication and Document Sharing Platforms

 - Audio calls.
 Smartphones allow students to talk one-on-one or in groups.
-Most phones have the capacity for multi-person calls.
 You can also set up an account with FreeConferenceCalls.com.

 - Video conference calls.
-Many people in today’s working world do not share offices, but instead work from home and meet virtually.
-Now students can practice working collaboratively while meeting face-to-face online.
+Even before the pandemic, many people worked from home and collaborated virtually.
 Here are some commonly used free video conferencing platforms.

 Google Hangouts: Hangouts requires a Gmail/Google account.
 Go to the Hangouts website or open Hangouts in Gmail.
 Then you can invite others.
 Screen sharing of documents and desktops is a feature.
 Google also offers a Teach from Home resource website with information about how to use their tools.